heksaani/InnuendoCliCpouta/InnnuendoCLI_doc.md

 ### Create process class for new processes

-All new class definitions for new processes of INNUca  are defined here in metagenomics.py file.
-For example, class definition for kraken2 with fastq (reads data) file as input is shown below:
+All new class definitions for INNUca processes are located in the metagenomics.py file.
+For example, the class definition for Kraken2, which takes FASTQ (reads) files as input, is shown below:

 ```
 class Kraken2_innu(Process):